HumanCellAtlas/fusillade/Readme.md

   `default_user_role.json` is the role assigned to the group `default_user` which is created during deployment.
 All of these policies and role can be modified after deployment using the Fusillade API.

+## Open ID Connect (OIDC) Provider Setup
+The OIDC provide handle the OIDC authentication process.
+[Auth0](https://auth0.com/) is an example of an OIDC provider.
+1. Set OPENID_PROVIDER in environment.
+This is the domain for the auth provider.
+1. Set **oauth2_config** in AWS Secrets Manager using `make set_oauth2_config`. **oauth2_config** contains the fields needed to proxy an OIDC provider.
+Populate this file with the OIDC providers you'd like to use to authenticate users.
+See [oauth2_config.json](../master/deployment/example/oauth2_config.example.json) for the expected format.

 ## Set Secrets

 Fusillade uses AWS Secret Store for its secrets.
 You can set secrets using `./scripts/set_secret.py`.
 For example: